ameyrupji-k8s/docker-nginx-static-html-demo/README.md

 Run the following command to ensure the server is running:
 `curl localhost:45678`

-You can also view it in the browser now by going to `localhost:45678` and you should see your HTML:
+You can also view it in the browser by going to `localhost:45678` and the HTML page sililar the the onw below will show up:
 ![docker-nginx-static-html-demo-browser-image](images/docker-nginx-static-html-demo-browser-image.png?raw=true "Browser Shreenshot")